Muhimbi/PDF-Converter-Services-Online/clients/v1/php/samples/extract_pdf_forms_data/README.md

-# Sample - Convert file using PHP
+# Sample - Extract PDF Forms Data using PHP

 The PHP sample provided in this section uses the [*Muhimbi PDF Converter Services Online*](https://github.com/Muhimbi/PDF-Converter-Services-Online) to extract PDF Forms Data from PDF documents.
 Additional sample code to *convert, merge, watermark, secure* and *OCR* files [can be found here](../).